cirosantilli/markdown-style-guide/index.md

     Differentiate between tool and the name of related projects.
 E.g.: `gcc` vs GCC.

--   file paths.
+-   file paths

+-   version numbers

--   terms related to computers that you don't want to add to your dictionary.
+-   other terms related to computers that you don't want to add to your dictionary

 Don't mark as code:

 -   names of projects.
-E.g.: GCC.
+E.g.: GCC

 -   names of libraries.
-E.g.: libc, glibc.
+E.g.: libc, glibc

 # Block elements